parijatmishra/tf-eks-demo/README.md

 - The [AWS CLI](https://aws.amazon.com/cli/) installed and configured to access the account.
 - The [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) CLI
 - The [helm](https://helm.sh/) CLI (optional; only needed for some parts)
+- (On macOS) The `tac` program, part of [GNU coreutils](https://www.gnu.org/software/coreutils/), installable via Hommbrew or macports for one specific script.

 ## Configuring the AWS region for Terraform